-Although Information Technology has transformed learning, references abound that the state of education today is still grounded in what remains from industrial revolution.
+Although Information Technology has transformed learning, references abound that the state of education today is still grounded in what remains from the industrial revolution.
 Let’s face it; many schools are still functioning much the way we were a century ago.
 These nine things educators need to know about the brain are the framework from the book, The Social Neuroscience of Education: Optimizing Attachment and Learning in the Classroom by Louis Cozolino.

-Here are nine principles all based on extensive brain research and the idea that teacher/student relationships make the biggest difference in any child’s education.
-Cozolino feels that in order to teach effectively, we need to teach the whole child and place our emphasis on the social and emotional components of the students we teach.
+Here are nine principles all based on extensive brain research and the idea that teacher/student relationships make the biggest difference in any child's education.
+Cozzolino feels that in order to teach effectively, we need to teach the whole child and place our emphasis on the social and emotional components of the students we teach.

 Tips for Applying Brain Science to the Classroom:

 - Conscious awareness and unconscious processing occur at different speeds, often simultaneously.

 - The mind, brain, and body are interwoven.